 Later that year, the LIC provided funds for an ambulance to provide emergency medical care.
 After providing the property, building and water supply for Longbranch’s volunteer fire department, the LIC formally deeded the property, for $1.00, to the new Fire District 16 in the late 1980’s.

 During the 1990s the LIC dedicated its energies to upgrading the dock facilities, adding a covered public picnic area, and renovating the kitchen and restrooms in the Clubhouse.
 Significant improvements continue to be made including a new wharf in 2012, replacement of creosote piling and upgrading the floating structure in 2019.

 A History of Service

 The club’s founders would be proud of the LIC today.
-With nearly 200 members, the LIC provides a meeting place for community interaction, a site for fund-raising and celebrations and the stewardship of an historic building.
+With more than 200 members, the LIC provides a meeting place for community interaction, a site for fund-raising and celebrations and the stewardship of an historic building.
 The club’s Marina provides the public with marine park moorage, recreational opportunity and services—at no taxpayer expense.

 The LIC offers marine facilities to visiting boaters to enhance recreational opportunities in the South Sound area.
 Moorage revenue will continue to support the LIC’s activities and public service projects.
 Rental income from the building and grounds has increased through improved marketing.
 As good stewards of our historic Clubhouse, the LIC is committed to maintain and restore the building to its original rustic glory.